Elephant Conservation Project

 Accommodation

-Your first and final night in Swakopmund are spent in a comfortable dormitory room in a laid-back hostel.
+Your first and final nights in Swakopmund are spent in a comfortable dormitory room in a laid-back hostel.
 Single room upgrades are available upon request.

-You will leave base camp and be camping in the African wilderness for the duration of your time on each project.
+You will leave base camp and camp in the African wilderness for the duration of your time on each project.
 There are no washing facilities on either build or patrol weeks, but you can enjoy a shower at the base camp between the two weeks.

 Tents can be provided; alternatively, everyone sleeps on bedrolls/mattresses on a large tarpaulin under the stars.
-As the camp on "build week" is in the same spot for the duration of the build project, a private long drop style toilet may be set up.
+As the camp in "build week" is in the same spot for the duration of the build project, a private long-drop style toilet may be set up.
 If there is enough water available, a basic shower at the build project camp might also be set up.

-However, the camp locations change every night on patrol week - a true wild camping experience.
+Patrol week is a true wild camping experience.

-Except for meals in Swakopmund, three daily meals are provided.
-All cooking is done over the fire and you will work in groups taking turns to be on kitchen duty, which includes providing ‘coffee-in-bed’ in the mornings, breakfast, lunch and dinner.
+Except for the meals in Swakopmund, three daily meals are provided.
+All cooking is done over the fire and you will work in groups taking turns to be on kitchen duty, which includes providing ‘coffee in bed’ in the mornings, breakfast, lunch and dinner.